Eschatologue/CM_wiki/docs/class/magus/spellbreaker.md

 This Mark is only visible to you, and while it is active, you gain the benefits listed below:

+***Mage Breaker.*** Whenever you damage your Mark, it has :d20-disadv: Disadvantage on its subsequent saving throw to maintain Concentration

+***Mage Slayer.*** If your Mark attempts to cast a spell while it is within your reach, it provokes :rsc-r: Opportunity Attack from you.

+***Spellcaster Type.*** You learn its spellcasting ability and the level of the highest level spell it can cast, if any.

 ***Tracking.*** You know the exact direction of your Mark, so long as you both remain on the same plane of existence.

-***Spellcaster Type.*** You learn its spellcasting ability and the level of the highest level spell it can cast, if any.

-***Mage Slayer.*** If your Mark attempts to cast a spell while it is within your reach, it provokes Opportunity Attack from you.

-Whenever you damage your Mark, it has Disadvantage on its subsequent saving throw to maintain Concentration.

 ### Level 3: Spellbrearker's Magic